 • Boat trip from Rawai Beach to Koh Kaew Yai island

 Layan is very nice - a real beautiful spot at the far north end of Bang Tao.
 Part of the beach is a national park.
 There are a couple of resorts here, but they are built off the beach and do not detract from the beauty of the area.
 Very quiet.
 We have been a few times over the years for little BBQ's.
 It has been developed somewhat in 2013 - 14 with a "beach club" arriving to spoil the view.

 • More about Layan Beach

 More Phuket Beaches...

 Not my favourite place in the world, Patong is the most developed tourist real estate in Thailand, and for the most part has not been made to look really pretty.
-If you are looking for full on tourism, plenty of accommodation and shopping, loads of restaurants, a shed load of bars and a beach full of beach chairs and umbrellas, Patong is the place to be!
+If you are looking for full on tourism, plenty of accommodation and shopping, loads of restaurants, a shed load of bars and a beach full of tourists and sunburn, Patong is the place to be!
 I tend to visit Patong only if necessary for business, though there are some great hotels and a few places to eat that I like and even Patong has quiet spots away from the centre of town.
 Paradise Beach used to be quiet but is now a private beach club.
 I guess the north end of Patong is not too bad.

 • My Recommended Patong Beach Hotels